lsu-ddem/pathways-site/content/4_PhysicalComputing/2_Analog_IO/2_Lesson_2/index.md

 By applying pressure to the sensor, the fluid is displaced, decreasing te resistance.
 The more pressure that is applied, the more the resistance if lowered.
 There are different pressure sensors that can respond to varying levels of pressure.
 These sensors are great for general measurements, but lack the resolution to be used for accurate, fine-tuned pressure monitoring.

-The circuit for utilizing a force/pressure sensor is identical to the one used for a light sensor.
+The circuit for utilizing a force/pressure sensor is identical to the one used for a light sensor, just replace the sensor.

-## Distance Sensor
+### Distance Sensor

 Distance sensors are a little unique on this list because they have their own built-in circuitry.
 They are set up to function like a voltage divider however, which makes them easy to utilize as a means of data input.